Country Club Village 6

 No analysis available

-A specific monthly parking cost is stated directly in the remarks, so this can be set precisely.
-I found one listing that explicitly says the owner pays $10.31 per month for parking stall fees.
+A specific monthly parking fee is explicitly stated in the remarks, so this can be set precisely.
+I did not need to infer anything beyond the quoted amount.

 No analysis available